+The deteriorating cash holdings of the Trust itself in 2016 reflected the difficult trading circumstances faced by the theatre due to a shortfall in box-office income.
 The trustees are aware that the lack of free reserves, together with the economic backdrop, will provide a challenging environment in the year to come.
 The trustees have plans in hand to address this situation and restore the reserves to nil balance before accumulating reserves from 2017.